Compose previews

 }

 The @Preview annotation tells Android Studio that this composable should be shown in the design view of this file.
-Starting with Android Studio Electric Eel, you can see live updates to your composable preview as you make your edits.
+You can see live updates to your composable preview as you make your edits.

 A gif showing real time updates using Compose